 What are their lives like?
 The Ahan people live much like the Yoruba people.
 The Ahan are an agricultural people who also raise chickens, goats and cattle.
 Their main crops include beans, yams, maize, millet, bananas and melons.
 They sell palm oil, cocoa and peanuts and buy things they are unable to make for themselves such as tools, farm equipment and cell phones.
 Village elders settle legal disputes and deal with outsiders.

 What are their beliefs?
-The Ahan people are reached but syncretism is common.
+There are believers among the Ahan, but syncretism is common.
 There are a few Muslims among them, too.

 What are their needs?
 The Ahan people need adequate rain for their crops and their livestock so they can live lives free of want and poverty.
 They need modern medical care and good schools that will help the next generation to thrive in a rapidly changing world.